The Pierre de Ronsard ® rose tree blooms with large pinkish white flowers for nearly the entire summer.

-- For that, here is the pruning advice for climbing rose trees.
+- For that, here is the pruning advice for climbing rose trees

 All there is to know about the Pierre de Ronsard rose tree

-It was prized in 2006 with the prestigious title of “Most beloved Rose in the World”, a title that awards recognition to the most beautiful roses in the world.
+In 2006, the rose tree earned the prestigious title of “Most beloved Rose in the World”, a title that awards recognition to the most beautiful roses in the world.